cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 Namespace Rules
 ===============

-A Namespace consists of a name identifier and a description.
+A Namespace consists of a namespace identifier (the namespace ID), a display name, and a description.

-Namespace names are composed from a limited set of characters; they are restricted to letters (a-z, A-Z), digits (0-9), hyphens (-), and underscores (_).
-There is no size limit on the length of a namespace name nor on the number of namespaces.
+Namespace IDs are composed from a limited set of characters; they are restricted to letters (a-z, A-Z), digits (0-9), hyphens (-), and underscores (_).
+There is no size limit on the length of a namespace ID nor on the number of namespaces.

-The namespaces ``cdap``, ``default``, and ``system`` are reserved.
+The namespace IDs ``cdap``, ``default``, and ``system`` are reserved.
 The ``default`` namespace, however, can be used by anyone, though like all reserved namespaces, it cannot be deleted.